LukeMathWalker/pavex/docs/guide/request_data/path/path_parameters.md

 There is no standard way to encode more complex types such as collections (e.g. `Vec<T>`, tuples) in a path parameter.
 As a result, Pavex doesn't support them.

-Pavex will do its best to catch unsupported types at compile time, but it's not always possible.
+Pavex will do its best to catch unsupported types at compile-time, but it's not always possible.

 ## Avoiding allocations